itz-code/itz-code/README.md

 I’m a high school student with interests in data science 👩🏾‍💻, AI 🤖, chemistry 🧪, and effective design 💡, as well as a passion for community outreach 🫂.

 ### Ask me about:
-* my work as a research intern in Summer 2023 at Berkeley Lab as part of the Experiences in Research Program
+* my work as a research intern @ Berkeley Lab
-* my experience with web development as a Girls Who Code SIP participant
+* my experience with web development and crybersecurity as a Girls Who Code SIP participant
-* my newfound interest in artificial intelligence, sparked by AI4ALL @ UC Berkeley
+* my interest in artificial intelligence, sparked by AI4ALL @ UC Berkeley
 * my experience as a logistics and social media officer for Hydra Hacks, a hackathon for marginalized gender identities in CS